miklos-szel/rpi-darts-kiosk/index.md

 [[ -z $DISPLAY && $XDG_VTNR -eq 1 ]] && startx --
 ```

-We should be good to go at this point!
+The system is ready at this point!

 ### OPTIONAL: Install bluetooth keypad or mouse
 ```